 When you become really fluent in math and in how numbers work, you start to develop a certain sixth sense for what a given exam question is really asking you.

-And here’s why that’s important: when the questions get harder towards the end of each module, it can be hard to even know which math subtopic(s) to pull down out of your brain and deploy.
+And here’s why that’s important: when the questions get harder towards the end of each module, it can be hard to even know which math subtopic(s) to pull down out of your memory and put into action.
 Typically, the calculations themselves remain easy as the test progresses.
 You could probably even do them without a calculator.
-But in order to know which calculations to perform, you sometimes have to read between the lines.
+But in order to know which calculations to carry out, you sometimes have to read between the lines.
 You have to see if there's some secret relationship between some of the bits of information that maybe gives you another piece of information that you didn't immediately see.

 Here are just a few of the ways that you can improve your Math intuition.